Everything but the Girl: Formation and early years

+Thorn and Watt, as Everything but the Girl signed to Blanco y Negro Records.

-Their debut album, Eden, was released in the UK in 1984.
-It reached number 14 on the UK Albums Chart, spending twenty weeks on the chart.
-It featured the single "Each and Every One", which reached number 28 on the UK top 40.
-Thorn wrote in 2016 that her lyric was misunderstood:
+Recorded in September 1983, by May 1984, their debut album, Eden, was released, reaching No. 14 on the UK Albums Chart, spending 20 weeks on the chart.
+It featured the single "Each and Every One", which reached No. 28 on the UK Singles Chart.
+Thorn wrote in 2016 that her lyric was misunderstood as a lovelorn lament, when it was actually a response to the patronizing tone her earlier all-female band Marine Girls was written about by male music critics.

-Our first single, "Each and Every One", was intended as an angry lyric about being a female musician, patronised and overlooked by male music critics.
-My band the Marine Girls had attracted several reviews along the lines of "not bad for a girl" and so the opening lines addressed this: "If you ever feel the time/To drop me a loving line/Maybe you should just think twice/I don’t wait around on your advice".
-It was the instructions of music critics I wasn’t waiting around for, but I wrote it too subtly, and so it was heard as a lovelorn lament, a lonely girl waiting for a letter from a boy.

-In spite of their early history as established independent artists, to newcomers Everything but the Girl was considered part of the jazz/popular music style known as "sophisti-pop", alongside other British acts like Carmel, Swing Out Sister, Sade, Matt Bianco and The Style Council.
-Both Watt and Thorn were guest musicians on the Style Council's Café Bleu album, while EBTG worked with producer Robin Millar and engineers Ben Rogan and Mike Pela—who also collaborated with Sade—on their early albums.
-Although Eden was released in the UK, a different recording, Everything but the Girl, was released in the United States on the Sire label.
-The US release contains six tracks from Eden, two UK singles and four alternate tracks.
+In spite of their early history as established independent artists, as newcomers Everything but the Girl were considered part of the "lite-jazz/neo-jazz-pop" music style, later known as "sophisti-pop", alongside other British acts such as Carmel, a then-newly-solo Alison Moyet, Swing Out Sister, Sade, Matt Bianco and The Style Council.
+Both Watt and Thorn were guest musicians on the Style Council's Café Bleu album, where Thorn's vocals were featured on The Paris Match.
+Everything but the Girl worked with producer Robin Millar, who also produced Sade's debut album in the same studio, alternating between recording and collaborating with the two bands.

+A later version of the album, Everything but the Girl, was released in the United States on the Sire label, containing six tracks from Eden, two UK singles and four alternate tracks, the six substitutions replace the second side.

-The 1985 album Love Not Money was their second studio album release, and signalled a move away from jazz and Latin influences to a more traditional electric guitar, bass and drums arrangements.
-The US edition included two additional songs that were not on the original UK release: a cover version of the Pretenders' song "Kid" and "Heaven Help Me".
+Love Not Money, released in 1985, was the band's second studio album release, signaling a move away from jazz and Latin influences to more traditional electric guitar, bass and drums arrangements.
+The US edition included two songs not on the original UK release: a cover version of the Pretenders' song "Kid" and "Heaven Help Me".